 As a result, we helped our client with the automation of the work processes by creating a custom real estate CRM from scratch.
 Also, the system helped our client to increase sales and productivity.

-Moreover, it is a great time to create a SaaS startup: in August 2020 alone, nearly 130 SaaS companies were listed on SaaSHub (a leading SaaS business directory), which proves the SaaS market continues to grow.
+Moreover, it is a great time to create a SaaS startup: at the end of 2021, nearly 15,000 software as a service (SaaS) with more than 14 billion customers worldwide, which proves the SaaS market continues to grow.

 SaaS MVP development may take time.
 However, it will allow you to develop a better product.
 Our suggestion is to follow the core tips of SaaS MVP development: